 One of the best parts of FEMMEPROJECTS is that our Directorship is all womxn and completely youth-led.

 Our leadership has a cumulative background in Performance and Social Development.
-FEMMEPROJECTS was created in 2014 after being approached by the Transnet Foundation to develop a Comprehensive Sexual Education (CSE) and Sexual & Reproductive Health & Rights (SRHR) curriculum for young womxn enrolled at under-resourced schools based in rural and urban communities across the Western Cape in South Africa.
+FEMMEPROJECTS was created in 2014 and started to develop a Comprehensive Sexual Education (CSE) and Sexual & Reproductive Health & Rights (SRHR) curriculum for young womxn enrolled at under-resourced schools based in rural and urban communities across the Western Cape in South Africa.

 Our name is an acronym for Freedom of Education Motivates Empowerment and this is our core belief.
 Now an independent organisation we are committed to applying our interactive, intersectional, interactive approach to educating and empowering youth around areas including: sexual education, gender, identity, reproductive rights and puberty.